with balsamic fruit salad

 - Turn on the oven’s broiler and place a rack about 6” / 15 cm below the heat source.

 - Heat a large skillet over medium heat.
 Add bacon and saute until bacon is crisp, 5 to 7 minutes.

-- While bacon is cooking, spread naan out in a single layer on a sheet pan.
-Toast naan under the broiler until golden brown, flipping to toast both sides, 1 to 2 minutes per side.
+- While bacon is cooking, spread flatbread out in a single layer on a sheet pan.
+Toast flatbread under the broiler until golden brown, flipping to toast both sides, 1 to 2 minutes per side.
 Set aside.

 - When bacon is crisp, transfer it to a paper towel-lined plate and drain off all but 1 Tbsp / 15 mL of bacon grease from the skillet and return it to heat.

 - To skillet add garlic and spinach and saute until spinach is wilted (you can cover the pan with a lid to help speed this along), 2 to 3 minutes.